kitschpatrol/yanki-obsidian/readme.md

 <!-- /short-description -->

 > \[!IMPORTANT]
 > The Yanki Obsidian plugin is feature-complete but will remain zero-versioned until it's been thoroughly tested.
-Please Exercise caution and make backups of your Anki notes until the 1.0.0 release.
+Please exercise caution and make backups of your Anki notes until the 1.0.0 release.
 >
 > The plugin is currently available for download and installation directly from GitHub for advanced users.
 It will be submitted for review and potential inclusion as an Obsidian community plugin once I am completely confident in its design and reliability. _(Expected in July, 2024.)_
 >